kosli-dev/cli/docs.kosli.com/content/getting_started/evidence.md

 ## Does Kosli store evidence?

-When you report evidence to Kosli, we can store related related files in Evidence Vault.
+When you report evidence to Kosli, we store related files in Evidence Vault.
 That way you will always have an easy access to evidence whenever you need it, e.g. in case of an audit.
-Fingerpints of each evidence stored in vault will be saved alongside the evidence, which lets you confirm at any time that the evidence wasn't tampered with (or detect tampering).
+Fingerpints of each evidence file stored in vault will be saved alongside the evidence, which lets you confirm at any time that the evidence wasn't tampered with (or detect tampering).

+### What exactly Kosli stores?

 Depending on the evidence file we will store:
 * for **junit** evidence type: archived directory containing junit test result and the fingerprint of the directory; you can provide the path to the directory using `--results-dir` flag